 Jill, a 68-year old woman, underwent a below-the-knee amputation in which muscle flap failure occurred, and resulted in a debilitating, non-healing wound.

 For five months, Jill suffered with a non-healing wound at her below-the-knee amputation site.
-With ActiGraft® – a new, natural way to heal chronic and acute wounds – Jill reached complete healing in eight weeks.
+With ActiGraft – a new way to support the body's own wound healing processes – Jill reached complete healing in eight weeks.

 Jill, a diabetic with peripheral vascular disease – a circulation disorder caused by narrowing, blockage, or spasms in a blood vessel – suffered a below-the-knee amputation with failure to the muscle flap.

-After several unsuccessful treatments, Jill was offered a new treatment option – ActiGraft, a regenerative wound solution that transforms a patient’s blood into an autologous clot that promotes the body’s natural wound healing processes.
+After several unsuccessful treatments, Jill was offered a new treatment option – ActiGraft, a wound solution that transforms a patient’s blood into an autologous clot that supports the body’s natural wound healing processes.

-While receiving ActiGraft treatments, Jill noted that she felt a decrease in pain, and the wound bed continuously showed signs of healing.
+While receiving ActiGraft treatments, Jill noted the wound bed continuously showed signs of healing.
 Each week, she noticed a decrease in the size, depth, and drainage of the wound – all positive signs of healing.

 April, a paraplegic woman, suffered with a debilitating non-healing pressure injury on her buttock for six months.